Slovenes: Fascist Italianization of Littoral Slovenes

+The annexed western quarter of Slovene speaking territory, and approximately 327,000 out of the total population of 1.3 million Slovenes, were subjected to forced Fascist Italianization.
+On the map of present-day Slovenia with its traditional regions' boundaries.

 After the First World War (1914–1918), the majority of Slovenes joined other South Slavs in the State of Slovenes, Croats and Serbs, followed by the Kingdom of Serbs, Croats and Slovenes, and finally the Kingdom of Yugoslavia.
 In the new system of banovinas (since 1929), Slovenes formed a majority in the Drava Banovina.

-In the ex-Austrian Empire area given to Italy in exchange for joining Great Britain in World War I, the forced Fascist Italianization of Slovene minority in Italy (1920–1947) was under no international restraint especially after Benito Mussolini came to power in 1922.
-Already during the period of Italian occupation, between the years 1918 and 1920, all Slovene cultural associations (Sokol, "reading rooms" etc.) had been forbidden Fascist Italy brought Italian teachers from Southern Italy to Italianize ethnic Slovene and Croatian children, while the Slovene and Croatian teachers, poets, writers, artists and clergy were exiled to Sardinia and elsewhere to Southern Italy.
+In the ex-Austrian Empire area given to Italy in exchange for joining Great Britain in World War I, the forced Fascist Italianization of the Slovene minority in Italy (1920–1947) was under no international restraint especially after Benito Mussolini came to power in 1922.
+Already during the period of Italian occupation, between the years 1918 and 1920, all Slovene cultural associations (Sokol, "reading rooms" etc.) had been forbidden.
+Fascist Italy brought Italian teachers from southern Italy to Italianize ethnic Slovene and Croatian children, while the Slovene and Croatian teachers, poets, writers, artists and clergy were exiled to Sardinia and elsewhere to southern Italy.
 In 1926, claiming that it was restoring surnames to their original Italian form, the Italian government announced the Italianization of names and surnames not only of citizens of the Slovene minority, but also of Croatian and German.
 Some Slovenes willingly accepted Italianization in order to lose the status of being second-class citizens with no upward social mobility.
 By the mid-1930s, around 70,000 Slovenes had fled the region, mostly to Yugoslavia and South America.

 In the bilingual regions people of Carinthia decided in a 1920 referendum that most of Carinthia should remain in Austria.

 Slovene volunteers also participated in the Spanish Civil War and the Second Italo-Abyssinian War.